Problems running PingPlotter Pro as a service using Windows Terminal Services

 To get everything working, you need to be interacting with the service instance.
 You'll know you're working with the service because the File -> Exit menu option is disabled.
-If this option is enabled and available for use, then you're dealing with PingPlotter Pro as an application not a service.
+If this option is enabled and available for use, then you're dealing with PingPlotter Pro as an application

 If you're using WTS to access PingPlotter Pro, then you need to take a special step to get things working.

 The challenge with WTS is that the UI for the service instances doesn't appear unless you're logged in as the console.
 The great thing about Windows 2003 is that it's easy to log in as the console, which should clear things up for you quite a bit.

 These instructions assume you're using Windows XP for a remote client to hook up to your Windows 2003 server.
 From your start/run menu, enter: